sockeqwe/mosby/mvp.md

  In our opinion the **Presenter does not replace the Controller.** Rather the Presenter coordinates  or supervises the View which the Controller is part of.
 The Controller is the component that handles the click events and calls the corresponding Presenter methods.
 The Controller is the responsible component to control animations like hiding ProgressBar and displaying ListView instead.
 The Controller is listening for scroll events on the ListView i.e. to do some parallax item animations or scroll the toolbar in and out while scrolling the ListView.
 So all that UI related stuff still gets controlled by a Controller and **not by a Presenter** (i.e. Presenter should not be an OnClickListener).
 The Presenter is responsible to coordinate the overall state of the view layer (composed of UI widgets and Controller).
 So it's the job of the Presenter to tell the view layer that the loading animation should be displayed now or that the ListView should be displayed because the data is ready to be displayed.

-## MosbyActivity and MosbyFragment
-`MosbyActivity` and `MosbyFragment` are the base classes (the fundament) for all other activity or fragment subclasses.
-Both use well known [annotation processors](http://hannesdorfmann.com/annotation-processing/annotationprocessing101/) to reduce writing boilerplate code. _MosbyActivity_ and _MosbyFragment_ use [Butterknife](http://jakewharton.github.io/butterknife/) for view "binding", [Icepick](https://github.com/frankiesardo/icepick) for saving and restoring instance state to a bundle and [FragmentArgs](https://github.com/sockeqwe/fragmentargs) for injecting Fragment arguments.
-You don't have to call the binding methods like `Butterknife.bind(this)`.
-This kind of code is already included in _MosbyActivity_ and _MosbyFragment_.
-It just works out of the box.
-The only thing you have to do is to use the corresponding annotations in your subclasses.

 ## MvpView and MvpPresenter
 The base class for all views is `MvpView`.
 Basically it's just an empty interface.
 Later on this page you will see that you define methods for your custom view in your own interface that extends from `MvpView`.
 The interface provides a public API for the Presenter to invoke View related methods.
 The base class for Presenters is `MvpPresenter`: